Organization of the Standards

 b) Children develop traveling skills

-The goals remain the same throughout childhood, although how they are realized changes and becomes more complex as children grow and develop.
+The standards remain the same throughout childhood, although how they are realized changes and becomes more complex as children grow and develop.

-The Early Learning Continuum is represented by this series of silhouettes:
+The Early Learning Continuum is represented by this series of silhouettes and age ranges: